peterkinget/MOS_OP/README.md

 > [!NOTE]
 > The device dictionary JSON file format is different between MOS_OP2 and MOS_OP.
 In MOS_OP, you need to provide the dcOpInfo.info.ascii and element.info.ascii files along with a device name dictionary as commandline parameters.
 In contrast, MOS_OP2 requires a JSON config file (see above) that points to where these files are located in addition to providing a device name dictionary.

-> [!NOTE]
+## Different Transistor Models

-> Both scripts now support different MOS models.
+Both scripts now support different MOS models.
 Use the `--model` parameter (MOS_OP.py) or the `"model_type"` configuration setting (MOS_OP2.py) to specify "bsim3" (default) or "bsim4".
 This affects parameter names like `vgsteff`/`vgt` and the overlap capacitances.

 ## Current Thresholding
 Both scripts now support filtering out devices with low current.
-This is useful for identifying inactive devices.
+This is useful for identifying inactive devices<<>>.

 - In MOS_OP.py: Use the `--abs_ids_min` command-line parameter
 - In MOS_OP2.py: Set the `"abs_ids_min"` value in the configuration file